We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Although the diet is nutritious overall, it requires an unwarranted drastic restriction of saturated fat and encourages the use of processed vegetable and seed oils, which may lead to all kinds of health problems.

-You can learn more about the South Beach Diet by reading this article.
+You can learn more about the South Beach Diet by reading this article, or get started here.

 Summary: The South Beach Diet is a high-protein, lower-carb, lower-fat diet that has been shown to produce weight loss and reduce heart disease risk factors.